Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 If you’re planning your East Sabah escape and wondering what to do, here’s your ultimate guide to the top 10 spectacular attractions in Sandakan, Sabah you can’t miss — all backed with expert tips and insights.

-1. Meet Orangutans at Sepilok Orangutan Rehabilitation Centre
+1. Orangutans at Sepilok Orangutan Rehabilitation Centre

 Established in 1964, the Sepilok Orangutan Rehabilitation Centre is one of the most iconic attractions in Sandakan and perhaps all of Sabah.